jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 {% include series.html %}

-There are hundreds of resources available to help you study with new one popping up every year, so it's important to narrow in on the best.
+There are hundreds of resources available to help you study with new ones popping up every year, so it's important to narrow in on the best.
 Here is a short list of the best resources I used during the didactic portion of med school.
 I cover various approaches to learning: review texts, memory palaces,